Green wood turning on the pole lathe: an introduction

 your foot.
 Bring a packed lunch.

-The activity leader has nearly 30 years experience in greenworking and the pole lathe and is DBS checked.
+The activity leader has over 30 years experience in green wood work and the pole lathe and is DBS checked.

 Location: North Pennines - Weardale